See the Future of the Sneaker World With Insight From These Industry Influencers

-The sneaker issue (which debuted Nov.
-6) from Footwear News shed light on what major players in the sneaker game had to say about brand quality, trends, best places to pick up kicks and signature sneakers.
+The sneaker issue of Footwear News (which debuted Nov.
+6) shed light on what major players in the sneaker game had to say about brand quality, trends, best places to pick up kicks and signature sneakers.
 Join the conversation below between these four influential media personalities on the state of the shoe game for 2017.

 “Hawaii” Mike Salman